Contributed by Hannah Jenina

 We also tried the famous canopy walkway.
 The entrance fee is RM3 for Malaysian adults and RM5 for foreigners.
 You also need to add another RM5 for your camera fee (each camera).

 The canopy walk is one of the most visited destinations in Sabah.
 It is 175 metres long and 41-43 metres in height, which makes it higher than an eight-floor building.
 It can hold six people at a time.
-It is narrow and is made up of ropes, wood and aluminium planks, nets and steel cables.
+It is narrow and is made up of ropes, wood and aluminum planks, nets and steel cables.

 We were dropped off at our hotel early so we decided to stroll around the city.
 We visited Imago Mall, which was near our hotel.
 But because of being unfamiliar with the place, we hired a Grab ride for us to reach the mall.
 We ended up laughing at ourselves when we arrived at the mall about one minute later.